google/koladata/docs/api_reference.md

 to traversing edge labeled with c to z. view(w).c[:] corresponds to traversing the edges labeled with item0 and item1 to x and y respectively. view(w).c[:].d corresponds to traversing the edges labeled with d to 3 and 4.

+We call the leaf nodes of this path traversal the items of the view, and the number of branches used to get to them the depth of the view.

+For example, for view(w).c[:].d, its items are 3 and 4, and its depth is 1.

 Example:
   view([1, 2])[:].map(lambda x: x + 1).get()